 I agree that it’s a better fit for average-sized back and stomach sleepers than side sleepers.
 I’m a combo back and side sleeper (and 5′ 7″ and average weight) and I felt that the pillow’s height and medium-firm feel made it the perfect fit when I slept on my back but didn’t like it as much on my side.
 When I moved to my stomach I was pretty comfortable, except that I didn’t care for the texture of the Smart Comfort Grid against my face.
 Aside from that, I think it’s a good height for stomach sleepers.

-Larger body types will probably feel similarly about this pillow, you should get enough compression for both back and stomach sleeping without feeling neck strain, but there’s just not enough loft and height for you when sleeping on your side.
+Larger body types will probably feel similarly about this pillow, it offers enough compression for both back and stomach sleeping without feeling neck strain, but there’s just not enough loft and height for side sleeping.

-Which one is best for you really comes down to sleep position and personal preference.
+Which one is best for each of us really comes down to sleep position and personal preference.
 Combo sleepers who end up in all positions may enjoy the versatility of the Casper.
 Tried and true back and stomach sleepers who haven’t found success with foam options may want to give Purple a try.

 Still stuck on which one to get?
-Leave me a comment below and I’ll give you my suggestion!
+Leave me a comment below and I’ll reply with my suggestion!